mohjaiswal/FinStrategix/README.md

 ## Description

-This project encompasses the development of a comprehensive financial health analysis tool and retirement planner.
-It's designed to empower users with essential financial insights and forecast retirement plans based on diverse assets, including cryptocurrencies, stocks, and bonds.
+FinStrategix is a comprehensive financial health analysis and retirement planning tool.
+It's crafted to provide users with vital financial insights and enable them to forecast retirement plans.
+The tool incorporates a wide range of assets, including cryptocurrencies, stocks, and bonds, offering a holistic view of one's financial health.

 ## Badges